Car Insurance in Oregon: $1,500/yr

-Oregon drivers pay an average of $1,500/year for auto insurance — $289 below the national average.
-Compare quotes and save.
+Oregon is the 17th cheapest state in the country for full-coverage auto insurance — $289 below the $1,789 national average.

 How Oregon stacks up

 At $1,500 per year for full coverage, Oregon drivers pay 16% less than the national average of $1,789.
+That makes it the 17th cheapest state across 50 states + D.C. in our 2026 ranking.
 PIP coverage required ($15k minimum).
 Portland metro rates run 25% above state average.

 Premiums vary widely within Oregon based on ZIP code, vehicle, age, credit score (where allowed), and driving record.
 Urban ZIPs typically pay 20–40% more than rural ones in the same state.